 SMACK!
 My right fist banged off the arm of my pumpkin-colored Natuzzi recliner as the swelling bloodthirsty tide of righteous f***ing indignation crested in my feverishly twisting heart.
+I almost spilled my coffee over the Natuzzi leather.
+What a disaster that would have been!
 In the space of a moment I?d redone all the tendon and ligament damage so patiently healed over the course of the past month, an injury suffered in a last-ditch but ultimately successful attempt to keep my completely sideways Neon race car off the man-killing concrete wall in Putnam Park?s final turn by dialing in steering corrections faster than my hands could accomplish without literally ripping the sinew from the bone.
 The pure adrenaline which had then twisted the wheel into a blur of spokes now bulged my eyes from their sockets.
 I was going to find this guy and beat him until he couldn?t stand.
 I would pull him up by his neck, flick out my titanium-gold-nitrided Kershaw assisted-opening knife, and cut his eyeballs out, one at a time, taking care to pop each optic nerve off with a delicate finishing flourish.
 And then I?d really get angry.
 Death would be too good for this guy.

 lol american cars suck the last one im glad the last one i ever drove was a 1980 buick skylark that totally sucked